Walk for Veterans event set for Nov. 4 – register now!

 Would you like to support local veterans while getting exercise and having fun?

-The inaugural Walk for Veterans will kick off Nov.
+The inaugural Walk for Veterans and Well Being Health Fair will kick off Nov.
 4 at 9 a.m. in the air-conditioned comfort of Lake Square Mall in Leesburg.
 The entry fee to attend the 3-mile walk is $30, and all of the fees will be donated to three veterans 501(c)(3) organizations.

 All walkers will be entered in a drawing for six gift certificates to be awarded during the event.